mukul273/Advanced_Java/README.md

 overloaded/overridden methods are always executed in following order
 First from the class implementing then from the sub interfaces(child interfaces) and then from parent interfaces

+### Instant
+An instant is defined as an instant in teh datetime continuum specified as a number of milliseconds from
+1970-01-00.00.00.000000000
+This represents the start opf teh nanosecond on teh timeline.